 Didi Global Says It Faces SEC Probe Related to U.S. IPO

-(Bloomberg) -- The U.S. Securities and Exchange Commission is looking into Didi Global Inc.’s initial public offering in the U.S., according to the company.
+(Bloomberg) -- The U.S. Securities and Exchange Commission is investigating Didi Global Inc.’s chaotic 2021 debut in New York, when the ride-hailing giant raised $4.4 billion days before revelations of a Chinese probe into data security tanked the stock.

 Most Read from Bloomberg